 Euclid Creek Watershed Council:

 The Euclid Creek Watershed Council is composed of the mayor of each city that participates in the Euclid Creek Watershed Council or his/her official designee.
-The Watershed Coordinator is also a member of the Euclid Creek Watershed Council and serves as the Secretary.
+The Watershed Program Manager is also a member of the Euclid Creek Watershed Council and serves as the Secretary.
 The ECWC meets three times a year.

 Watershed Council Committees: